ruthsander/Ibsen-Networks/README.md

 **Contact**

-Inquiresy about the project and the data can be sent to: ruthsander@me.com
+Inquires about the project and the data can be posted in this repository or by contacting the project Henrik Ibsens Skrifter: https://www.ibsen.uio.no